 - Use instruments and cover surrounding areas with lead shields to properly protect patient from radiation exposure

 - Perform advanced imaging procedures, such as fluoroscopies

 - Mammography Tech

 - Diagnostic Radiology RN

 You know you’re rad.
 You’re already used to x-rays and seeing what’s on the inside, so when you delve into your traveling medical professional career, you’re taking yourself to the next level.
 New challenges are about to be conquered, and your feet are about to travel uncharted lands (okay, they’re charted, but maybe not to you!).
 You get to choose your travel and work life while pairing with the ideal radiology position and location for you.
 Browse available rad tech travel jobs today.

 Traveling Radiology Locations

 Where to, Rad Tech road warrior?
 Seriously, where are you headed?
-When there are less unknows, you have more freedom to steer your career and call the shots.
+When you travel with us, you have more freedom to steer your career and call the shots.
 Pick a destination and check out the available Radiology jobs in nearby cities.

 Advantages & Perks for Travel Radiology Jobs